GLP-1 Optimization

 The quality of weight loss matters as much as the quantity.
 Losing 20kg while preserving muscle produces a fundamentally different metabolic outcome than losing 20kg while losing muscle.
 Protein intake and resistance training are not optional additions to GLP-1 therapy — they are the primary determinants of whether your results are sustainable.

-Why muscle protection matters
+Why muscle matters

 Why Muscle Protection Is the Central Priority